Rail transport in Greece: Old urban railways of Athens (1869 – 1938 – present)

-The first railway line that operated in Greece was the one connecting Athens and its port Piraeus, which opened in 1869.
-It ran for a distance of 8 km from the port of Piraeus to Thissio in center of Athens.
-It was later extended to Omonoia Square in 1895 and electrified in 1904, with the 600 V DC third rail system.
+The first railway line that operated in Greece connected Athens and its port Piraeus and opened in 1869 under Athens–Piraeus Railways S.A.
+It ran for a distance of 8 km from the port of Piraeus to Thiseio in center of Athens.
+It was later extended to Omonoia Square in 1895 through a tunnel section and electrified in 1904, with a 600 V DC third rail system, at which point it transitioned from a regional to a metropolitan railway.
 From 1911 it was also possible to run through freight trains on the Piraeus Harbour Tramway using dual system electric locomotives.